nateo87/NES-to-Atari-Controller-with-button-mapping/README.md

 Here's the schematic I did on KiCad in order to make a small PCB with SMD components in order to make the mod neat and tidy:
 ![schematic](https://github.com/nateo87/NES-to-Atari-Controller-with-button-mapping/blob/main/ButtonMappingSwapSchematic.png)

+A 74HCT can be substituted for the LS variety without issue, and I don't believe the HC variety would cause issues either.
+And really, any old switching NPN transistor should work just fine.
+I use 2N2222s myself instead of 2N3904s just because I have so damn many of them.
+The whole circuit consumes very little current, and falls well under the recommened limit of 100mA on the Atari controller port.

 Of course, using this tidy little PCB isn't strictly necessary; if you don't mind weaving a little spider's web of wires and hot glue, you can just tack the circuit to the back of the controller PCB using normal throughhole components!
 Mmmm, makeshift DIY...